Sainithin-bit/Densecap_LTC/README.md

 # Densecap_LTC
-A Neural ODE and Transformer‑based Model for Temporal Understanding and Dense Video Captioning
+This repo holds the code for Densecap, described in the paper  A Neural ODE and Transformer‑based Model for Temporal Understanding and Dense Video Captioning published in Multimedia Tools and Applications.